Believe Nothing: Episodes, summaries and additional cast

 In Just a Minute, Adonis Cnut has just finished making the pilot for his new TV series called A Long History of Time, "not to be confused with Stephen Hawking's superficial treatment of the same subject".
 Unfortunately, the people at the BBC do not think the man in the street will appreciate his programme, so it will be aired at 3 a.m. on "BBC Digital Choice Gold Two".
 Adonis tells Albumen, who is apparently not feeling too well, to tape the programme.
 However, when Adonis watches the tape the next day, the last minute before the end has been cut off and instead there is a "film about Watergate" that was already on the tape.
 He confronts Albumen with the missing minute of his programme and accuses him of deliberately setting the VCR so that it would stop a minute before the end.
-Albumen replies that, funnily enough, "all VCR's do that".
+Albumen replies that, funnily enough, "all VCRs do that".
 Hannah arrives and she tells Adonis to phone a doctor, because Albumen is literally green in the face and obviously ill.
 Doctor Clarence Newell-Post (a former lover of Vincent Awkward, Hannah's father) arranges a bed for Albumen at the hospital.
 Meanwhile, the secret council are struggling with the economic problems surrounding the phenomenon of global warming.
 Albumen is released from hospital and is diagnosed with radiation sickness.
 Adonis lets him watch his tape to make him feel better, and it turns out that the Watergate film on the tape is actual footage from the White House.
 Albumen explains that his father worked there as a janitor during Watergate, and that he stole the VCR and the tape in it from the White House.
 On the tape, there is evidence that Richard Nixon and Henry Kissinger came up with a plan to manipulate all new digital watches from China to make every hour 30 seconds longer.
 Like this, they could get rid of the "incriminating 18 minutes" of the Watergate scandal.
 Adonis figures out that this is the key to global warming: "because it is 30 years since Watergate, the calendar is three months adrift, so the fact that it feels like April in January, is because it actually is April in January".
 This means there is no global warming and that everyone can just "carry on polluting".
 Kissinger, who is now in the secret council, warns Adonis about the VCR: it was a gift from the Chinese, who had stuffed it with plutonium to try to kill the president.
 Adonis runs over to his apartment, where Albumen and Hannah are now both green and ill, and throws the VCR out of the window, after which it explodes and Believe Nothing ends with Adonis's words "Oh, bugger".